 Indicator IC11-Number of sewerage service complaints C11-Number of sewerage service complaints per 1,000 properties Definition The total number of complaints received by the utility that relate to wastewater service quality and reliability during the reporting year (complaints).
 The average number of complaints received by the utility, per 1,000 connected properties, that relate to wastewater service quality and reliability during the reporting year (complaints/1,000 properties).
-General supporting notes Derivation as multiple complaints C11 = IC11 / C8 = [IC11-Number of sewerage service complaints] / [C8-Total number of connected properties: wastewater]
+General supporting notes party contractors under the utility of complaints from multiple customers and excludes: X complaints regarding a matter that which the utility has no control-e. customer X queries on an issue.
+A complaint can be received by the water of text messaging.
+Multiple complaints from one customer on multiple complaints Complaints from multiple customers in relates multiple complaints asible for or has control over, including third control is in relation to the same issue is not the responsibility of the utility or over g. issues that are the responsibility of the utility of the utility in person, by mail, fax, phone, email multiple issues should be counted as Derivation C11 = IC11 / C8 = [IC11-Number of sewerage service complaints] / [C8-Total number of connected properties: wastewater]